openworm/org.geppetto.docs/source/devdocs.md

 As you are building your frontend application, you might want to build a control to search your data, a control panel to manage every entity that was loaded, and multiple viewers.
 You might want to have a way to write tests, that can automatically test the backend and the UI of your application, and have them running with every commit.

-All of the above comes for free in Geppetto.
-It's a lot of code, and it took us years to engineer, implement and test.
+**All of the above comes for free in Geppetto.** It's a lot of code, and it took us years to engineer, implement and test.
 Since it is designed to be agnostic to the specific application you have to build, you can rely on Geppetto's robust infrastructure and instead focus on building the workflows that are specific to your application.
 You can fully customise the UI to satisfy your needs.
 You can reuse all the components we have already built and combine them in any way you want.
 And you can leverage the Geppetto Model to structure your data so that it becomes automatically indexed and programmatically accessible from Javascript.

 If you need a persistence layer and user authentication in your application Geppetto offers a persistence bundle that can regulate user authentication and persist user projects using a MySQL database (for more see: [How to configure the Persistence bundle](./persistence.html))

-**To put it in one sentence you should use Geppetto to save yourself up to five years of development and skip to building only the code specific to your neuroscience application.**

 ## What formats does Geppetto support?
  - [BigTIFF](https://www.awaresystems.be/imaging/tiff/bigtiff.html)